Live at McCabe's (Norman Blake album)

 Live at McCabe's is an album of American guitarist Norman Blake and Nancy Blake, released in 1975.
 It was recorded at McCabe's Guitar Shop in Santa Monica, California.

 Live at McCabe's was reissued on CD in 1987 along with Directions by Takoma.

 Reception

 In his AllMusic review, critic Jim Smith wrote: "Long cherished by Norman Blake's fans as one of the greatest flatpicking albums of all time, Live at McCabe's isn't as essential as some of the guitarist's studio records of the time (see Whiskey Before Breakfast), but there's a warm, ramshackle beauty about this concert that is every bit as charming."

+The Rolling Stone Record Guide said, "Blake is a superb guitarist capable of the flashiest, fastest picking this side of Doc Watson.
+Unfortunately, when Blake is recording as leader, he takes on the additional role as vocalist, a 'talent' of his that is considerably less than adequate.
+The live disc doesn't justify itself in ambiance or technical levels."